-For this last case, recovering the initial viscosity $Pe \le 1$ , eliminating the problems of convective dominant problems; and Courant number turns to $C \le 5$ due to the time step increase.
+For this last case, recovering the initial viscosity $Pe \leq 1$ , eliminating the problems of convective dominant problems; and Courant number turns to $C \leq 5$ due to the time step increase.
 Once again implicit method better stability conditions can be proved, with no oscillations in both cases, while at the explicit case the solution is a completely mess.

 After studying different cases, it is concluded that implicit methods offer better results for Burger's equation than the explicit one, but for all of the them the accuracy of the results will be conditioned by Péclet and Courant numbers.
-If the point is at choosing between the two implicit options, probably the key point to take into account will be the quadratic convergence that N-R will offer in front of Picard method.
+Comparing the two implicit ones based on their number of iterations, Picard method converge faster to the solution (taking into account the error established by the user) than N-R method, having a lower computational cost for the same case.